SaaS Economics

 • What this misses: public filings rarely break gross margin by product line, so a blended figure can mask a high-margin core subsidizing a low-margin new bet, or the reverse.
 Margin alone also says nothing about retention or TAM, both of which can rescue or sink a business independent of its margin.

 This is a framework for understanding business quality, not a model that outputs a target price.
+The discipline of reading these lines straight from the filing rather than the pitch deck is the whole skill in how to read a tech S-1 like an operator.

 Where this argument is vulnerable